Best Mint Alternatives

 Some users have reported issues syncing their bank accounts to the app, which seems to be the biggest complaint.
 The app is free, with no subscription costs.

-8. Money Manager: Budget Planner
+9. Money Manager: Budget Planner Free

 The Money Manager Budget Planner app was created by learnings.ai and you won’t find it being mentioned in very many list articles, probably because it hasn’t been around very long.
-However, It’s rated exceptionally well on the Apple App Store.
+However, it’s rated exceptionally well on the Apple App Store.

 In addition to the features most other budget apps have, such as creating graphs and budget categories, you can also set daily reminders to enter your expenses.
 However, doing so is necessary because you can’t link the app to your bank and credit cards.